-If you prepared reasonably well the first time, the natural question that comes up is, “What can I do differently this time around?”
+With those assumptions in mind, the natural question that comes up is, “What can I do differently this time around?”
 The key is understanding that how you study needs to change.
-For most test takers, there are two challenges: increasing your knowledge of all the various concepts and
+For most test takers, there are two challenges.
+A broad approach will help reinforce both.

-Score reports are an invaluable tool, and every time you take an LSAT you should input your answers into our free system, available at the PowerScore Self-Study Site.
-The feedback you receive there tells you about the types of questions you are missing as well as the difficulty of the questions you are missing.
-Use that information to better understand what you are doing well and what you need to work on.
+In some cases, it’s easy to know where you are struggling.
+In others, it’s not so simple.
+You should use an analysis program when scoring your LSATs and tracking every error or problem point.
+Score reports are an invaluable tool.
+Every time you take an LSAT input your answers into our free system, available at the Self-Study Site.
+There you will receive feedback that tells you about the types of questions you are missing as well as the difficulty of the questions you are missing.
+Use that information to better understand what you’re doing well and what you need to work on.

 3. Use Blind Review and other deep review tactics

 There are many different ways to review practice tests, but one very useful tool I mention often is Blind Review.
 While it’s a useful approach in general, when you’re retaking it’s especially helpful because it forces you to really examine the choices you’ve made.
 Use the Blind Review results to make a cold appraisal of how well your LSAT radar is working in terms of when you feel confident vs when you know something is wrong.
 If you discover your radar is off, go through the steps described in that link to break down your process.